gktval/DQN-Banana/README.md

 This graph shows the scores of the various trained DNQ agents used in this project.
 The DDQN and Dueling-DQN networks performed less well than the DQN network.
 Only the DQN and the DQN-noisy network reached an average targeted score of 13+ after 600 episodes.
 The trained model weights from the DQN network are found here: https://github.com/gktval/DQN-banana/blob/main/python/scores/dqn_checkpoint.pth

+[//]: # (Image References)
-[image1]: https://github.com/gktval/DQN-banana/blob/main/Summary%20Results.png "Scores of trained agents within 800 games"
+[image2]: https://github.com/gktval/DQN-banana/blob/main/Summary%20Results.png "Scores of trained agents within 800 games"